Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities

 Interim Report

-As provided for by section 609 of the Rehabilitation Act of 1973, as amended by section 461 of Workforce Innovation Opportunity Act (WIOA), Congress has directed the Advisory Committee on Increasing Competitive Integrated Employment for Individuals with Disabilities (the Committee) to prepare and submit an Interim Report to the Secretary of Labor and to Congress.
-The purpose of the Interim Report is to summarize the progress of the Committee, as well as to provide any interim findings, conclusions, and recommendations.
-As required by law, the Committee submitted the Interim Report to the Secretary and Congress on September 15, 2015.
+As provided for by section 609 of the Rehabilitation Act of 1973, as amended by section 461 of WIOA, Congress has directed the Advisory Committee on ACICIEID to prepare and submit an Interim Report to the Secretary of Labor and to Congress.
+The purpose of the interim report is to summarize the progress of the committee, as well as to provide any interim findings, conclusions and recommendations.
+As required by law, the committee submitted the interim report to the Secretary and Congress on September 15, 2015.

-The committee is required to meet at least eight times to accomplish its work.
+The Advisory Committee is required to meet at least eight times to accomplish its work.
 Within one year of the committee's establishment, the committee must submit an interim report with recommendations to the Secretary of Labor.
 Within two years of the committee's establishment, the committee must submit a final report with recommendations to the Secretary of Labor.
-The committee will also provide these reports to the Senate Committee on Health, Education, Labor and Pensions; and the House Committee on Education and the Workforce.
+The committee will also provide these reports to the Senate Committee on Health, Education, Labor and Pensions, and the House Committee on Education and the Workforce.

 Resources